 - The total number of population (The sample of recruiters, i.e. n).

 - Values from z-distribution tables (pre-computed normal distribution tables).

 And in some cases

 The exact tests would depend upon the type of insights required for the business.
 A typical starting point would be a t-test or an ANOVA.
 ANOVA literally stands for analysis of variance.
-Both of these test whether there’s a significant overall difference between the mean of two groups, such as two HR recruitment teams.
+Both of these check whether there is a significant overall difference between the mean of two groups, such as two HR recruitment teams.

-Question 16: Okay, shall we do a t-test on our recruiter performance data?
+Question 16: Can we do a t-test on our recruiter performance data?